turbonomic/kubeturbo/deploy/kubeturbo-for-aws/README.md

 ### Step Two: Create Kubeturbo config

-A Kubeturbo config is required for Kubeturbo service to connect to Ops Manager server remotely.
-You need to specify correct Turbonomic Server address, username and password.
+A Kubeturbo config is required for Kubeturbo service to connect to Turbonomic Autonomic Platform instance remotely.
+You need to specify the correct Turbonomic instance address, username and password.
 The created config should be placed under /etc/kubeturbo/

 ```json